 Do it all 100% online or talk to a licensed U.S.-based advisor

 Whether you’re an insurance agent, real estate broker, notary or financial advisor, if you’re giving out guidance, get E&O insurance.Start Now

-Whatever business you run, we have tailored coverage to fit your needs.
+With Next Insurance, you’ll find tailored coverage to fit your small business needs.
 Plus, save up to 10% when you sign up for more than one policy.
 Win-win.
 (Note: Coverage and discount eligibility varies from state to state.)